Sports psychiatry: Common areas of study

 Some of the most commonly found mental disorders in athletes that sports psychiatrists may come in contact with include mood disorders (such as major depressive disorder, bipolar disorder), anxiety disorders (including social anxiety disorder, obsessive-compulsive disorder, eating disorders, attention deficit hyperactivity disorder (ADHD), and substance abuse), and more sport-specific ones such as concussions, body dysmorphic disorder, traumatic brain injuries (TBI), and chronic traumatic encephalopathy (CTE).

 Eating and body dysmorphic disorders have higher incidence in women in sports that emphasize appearance, like gymnastics or figure skating.
 Substance abuse is commonly found in the athletic community.
 College athletes have been reported to use alcohol at higher levels than the general public despite its detriment to performance.
 Anabolic steroids are also a widely abused substance among athletes.
 These aid athletes in faster training and recovery time, but may also have psychiatric side effects like irritability and mood swings.
 Substance abuse is a concern among elite athletes.

 Commonly used techniques

 The treatments of choice for many mental illnesses experienced by athletes include psychotropic medication as well as, depending on the specific situation and life of the athlete, psychotherapy, psychoeducation, counseling, and family therapy.

+The majority of people who use Complementary and Integrative Health Care (CIC) to enhance their athletic performance report positive results.
+The most commonly used technique is yoga, which a high percentage of users have found helpful.
+Other styles such as manipulation, spiritual healing, special diets, acupuncture, meditation, and homeopathy were also reported to be beneficial for athletic performance.
+With high percentages stating that hypnosis, herbal therapies, massage, yoga, and manipulation had helped with their performance.
+Additionally, spiritual healing, special diets, acupuncture, meditation, traditional healing, biofeedback, naturopathy, and energy healing therapies were also reported to be helpful.
+However, due to limited data, odds ratios on the effectiveness of these therapies could not be generated.
+Overall, the study shows that CIC therapies are widely used and perceived as beneficial for enhancing athletic performance.

+Athletes need enough sleep to recover from their rigorous training, especially young athletes who engage in intense activity.
+To ensure proper recovery, they should aim for 10 hours of sleep.
+It's important to follow a consistent sleep schedule and work on gradually increasing sleep duration while reducing the time it takes to fall asleep.
+By doing so, athletes can improve their overall recovery and alertness.
+Questionnaires like the Pittsburgh Competitive Exercise Questionnaire and the Pittsburgh Sleep Quality Index can help assess athletes' sleep before events.
+However, it's important to note that self-reporting techniques are subjective, and athletes might identify different issues.
+Additionally, some nutrients, such as carbohydrates, protein, alcohol, and caffeine, can affect sleep quality.
+Carbohydrates are particularly important for athletes to maintain energy levels during intense activities and help in their recovery between training sessions or competitions.